AI Agency Website Strategy: How to Build a Site That Converts Visitors to Discovery Calls

 Before sending any traffic to your website, verify these elements are in place:

 Homepage hero names your specific niche and specific outcome.
 CTA is a single "book a call" button above the fold.
 At least one case study with specific numbers is published.
 Services are described in outcome language, not technology language.
 A calendar booking tool (Calendly or equivalent) is embedded or linked — no contact form gatekeeping.
 Your About page includes a professional photo and a human story.
 Meta titles and descriptions are optimized for your primary keywords.
 Mobile experience is clean and fast.
 Google Analytics or equivalent is installed and tracking.
+UTM parameters are set up on your LinkedIn profile link.
+FAQ section addresses at least three common objections.
+Every page ends with a CTA that links to your booking page.

 Join 215+ AI Agency Owners

-Get free access to our LinkedIn automation tool, AI content templates, and a community of builders landing clients in days.
+Get free access to our all-in-one outreach platform, AI content templates, and a community of builders landing clients in days.